supereason0517/html-gif-loader/README.md

-This website is build using .net
+This website is build by using .net core

 Edit gif url in css file